zidoro/pomatez/README.md

 - **Strict mode** - once enabled, the app will strictly follow the rules you have set and prevent you from pausing, skipping, and resetting the timer when it started.

 - **Compact Mode** - once enabled, the app will occupy less space on your screen and it will be useful if you're using a small-screen device.

-## :world_map: Roadmap

-- **Customizable shortcuts** - provide a way to make the default keyboard shortcuts customizable by the users.

-- **Website Blocker** - enable users to block specific websites while working in order to stay on focus.

-- **Productivity report** - provide some useful summary about the users' productivity to have some sense of accomplishments.

-- **Time extender** - enable the users to extend the timer if needed.
-Useful when they want to finish the task first before taking up a break.

-- **Tasks database** - enable users to save completed tasks into a database.
-Useful when the users want to monitor or track previous tasks.

 ## :zap: Quick Setup